Shabarriesh/Policy2People-AI-AWS-Hackathon/README.md

 • Identifies missing documents
 • Provides multilingual responses

-This is not a chatbot.
+This is not just a chatbot.
 It is an AI-powered eligibility reasoning system designed for public impact.

+---

-How It Works
+## How It Works

 1. Government scheme PDFs are stored in Amazon S3
-2. Amazon Textract extracts text from policy documents
+2. Amazon Textract extracts structured text
-3. Eligibility metadata is structured and stored in DynamoDB
+3. Eligibility metadata is stored in DynamoDB
 4. A citizen submits their profile or query
 5. AWS Lambda processes the request
 6. Amazon Bedrock performs semantic reasoning
 7. The system generates explainable results
-8. Amazon Translate converts output to the selected language (if required)
+8. Amazon Translate returns output in the chosen language

+---

-Confidence Score Logic
+## Confidence Score Logic

-Confidence is calculated based on how many eligibility conditions are satisfied and the strength of contextual match.
+Confidence is calculated based on how many eligibility conditions are satisfied and the clarity of match.

-• 80–100% → High Confidence
+• 90–100% → High Confidence
-• 60–79% → Moderate Confidence
+• 70–89% → Medium Confidence
-• 40–59% → Low Confidence
+• Below 70% → Low Confidence

-• Below 40% → Not Recommended
+Confidence adjusts based on:

+• Matched vs unmatched criteria
+• Missing critical information
+• Borderline threshold values
+• Ambiguous policy wording

+---

-Example Input and Output
+## Example Input and Output

-Example 1 – Rural Farmer
+### Example 1 – Rural Farmer

-Input:
+**Input:**
 "I am a 32-year-old woman farmer from Karnataka earning 1.8 lakh per year."

-Output:
+**Output:**

-ELIGIBLE for PM-KISAN
+Eligible for PM-KISAN
 Confidence Score: 92% (High)

 Matched Criteria: